Involuntary commitment: United Kingdom

 In the United Kingdom, provision for the care of the mentally ill began in the early 19th century with a state-led effort.
 Public mental asylums were established in Britain after the passing of the 1808 County Asylums Act.
 This empowered magistrates to build rate-supported asylums in every county to house the many "pauper lunatics".
 Nine counties first applied, and the first public asylum opened in 1812 in Nottinghamshire.
 Parliamentary Committees were established to investigate abuses at private madhouses like Bethlem Hospital – its officers were eventually dismissed and national attention was focused on the routine use of bars, chains and handcuffs and the filthy conditions in which the inmates lived.
 However, it was not until 1828 that the newly appointed Commissioners in Lunacy were empowered to license and supervise private asylums.

 Lord Shaftesbury, a vigorous campaigner for the reform of lunacy law in England, and the Head of the Lunacy Commission for 40 years.

 The Lunacy Act 1845 was a landmark in the treatment of the mentally ill, as it explicitly changed the status of mentally ill people to patients who required treatment.
 The Act created the Lunacy Commission, headed by Lord Shaftesbury, focusing on reform of the legislation concerning lunacy.
 The commission consisted of eleven Metropolitan Commissioners who were required to carry out the provisions of the Act; the compulsory construction of asylums in every county, with regular inspections on behalf of the Home Secretary.
 All asylums were required to have written regulations and to have a resident qualified physician.
 A national body for asylum superintendents – the Medico-Psychological Association – was established in 1866 under the Presidency of William A. F. Browne, although the body appeared in an earlier form in 1841.

 By the late 1800s, there were almost 300 public and private asylums in Britain and Ireland.
 By the late 1890s and early 1900s, those so detained had risen to the hundreds of thousands.
 However, the idea that mental illness could be ameliorated through institutionalization was soon disappointed.
 Psychiatrists were pressured by an ever-increasing patient population.
 The average number of patients in asylums kept increasing.
-Asylums were quickly becoming almost indistinguishable from custodial institutions, and the reputation of psychiatry in the medical world had was at an extreme low.
+Asylums were quickly becoming almost indistinguishable from custodial institutions, and the reputation of psychiatry in the medical world was at an extreme low.

 In modern times involuntary detention and treatment without agreement as regulated under one of various sections of the Mental Health Act 1983 is informally known as "sectioning".
 Sectioning is now regulated by the Mental Health Act 2007 in England and Wales, the Mental Health (Care and Treatment) (Scotland) Act 2003 in Scotland and other legislation in Northern Ireland.